ropensci/software-review/issue_template.md

 - [ ] has continuous integration, including reporting of test coverage, using services such as Travis CI, Coeveralls and/or CodeCov.

+- [ ] I agree to abide by [ROpenSci's Code of Conduct](https://github.com/ropensci/onboarding/blob/master/policies.md#code-of-conduct) during
+the review process and in maintaining my package should it be accepted.

 #### Publication options

 - [ ] Do you intend for this package to go on CRAN?